Modesto Car Accident Lawyer

 - Side impact collisions: Also called a T-bone collision, this sort of accident often happens in intersections.
 While the end result varies according to the location of the impact, 25 percent of all fatalities are due to side impact accidents.

-Intersection accidents are the second largest cause of crashes behind rear-end accidents.
+Intersection accidents are the second largest cause of crashes behind rear-end collisions.
 Overall, there are approximately 2.5 million intersection accidents each year.
 Some of the most dangerous intersections in Modesto are:

 - Standiford Avenue and Tully Road